-Comparing the sector totals to the funding from state and local appropriations and tuition revenue finds that both sectors operated with less revenue in FY2021 than the model suggests they really needed to fully meet state goals (Figure 27).
-Statewide, this analysis suggests that Missouri's institutions had instructional cost requirements of \$2.429 billion but only received \$2.174 billion in revenue from state and local funding and tuition (not including the \$17 million of local funding that is held out of the model as a way to encourage local governments to support their institutions), leading to a shortfall in total funding of \$255 million.
-After accounting for the cost-sharing targets, in FY2021 institutions had state and local funding needs of \$1.245 billion against state and local revenue of \$1.022 billion, suggesting a shortfall of \$223 million.
+Comparing the sector totals to the funding from state and local appropriations and tuition revenue finds that both sectors operated with less revenue in FY2021 than the model suggests they really needed to fully meet state goals (Figure 29).
+Statewide, this analysis suggests that Missouri's institutions had instructional cost requirements of \$2.55 billion but only received \$2.215 billion in revenue from state and local funding and tuition (not including the \$28.9 million of local funding that is held out of the model as a way to encourage local governments to support their institutions), leading to a shortfall in total funding of \$335 million.
+After accounting for the cost-sharing targets, in FY2021 institutions had state and local funding needs of \$1.154 billion against state and local revenue of \$918 million, suggesting a shortfall of \$235 million.
 Since FY2021, the State of Missouri has made impressive new investments in funding support to its public institutions that these results do not capture.
 In FY2022, state funding for institutions' core operations was roughly \$65 million greater than in FY2021.
 Plus Missouri's state appropriation to higher education grew another \$50 million in FY2023 and is set to grow by another \$70 million in FY2024.
 Additionally, there has been no attempt to estimate the change since FY2021 in tuition revenue.
-At the same time, if enrollment at Missouri's institutions continued to follow a downward trajectory, the model would likely show a reduction in costs associated with reduced SCH production.
-Together, these developments mean that Missouri may be much closer to funding their state share at the level the model estimates is necessary based on FY2021 data.
+At the same time, if enrollment at Missouri's institutions continued to follow a downward trajectory, the model would likely show a reduction in costs associated with reduced SCH production, though any such reduction would be offset by cost increases driven by inflation, salary adjustments, and other cost drivers.